banudalamanli/Algorithms/algorithmic_puzzles_nkarumanchi/Chapter_4_Stacks/README.md

 ## STACKS

-An ordered list with a fixed size in which insertion and deletion are done at the end.
+An ordered list in which insertion and deletion are done at the end.
 The last elemented added is the first one to be deleted.
 It is also called FILO (First In Last Out) or LIFO (Last In First Our) list.

 ##### CONCEPTS:
 - **Underflow :** Trying to delete an element from an empty stack.